M66B/NetGuard/FAQ.md

 <a name="FAQ54"></a>
 **(54) How to tunnel all TCP connections through the Tor network?**

+Tor with NetGuard is only supported in the [XDA NetGuard forum](http://forum.xda-developers.com/showthread.php?t=3233012).
+There is no personal support on Tor with NetGuard, because I don't use Tor myself.

 First, install [Orbot](market://details?id=org.torproject.android), the Android client for Tor, run it, press _Start_, while it connects open its _Settings_ and make sure it's setup to auto-start on device start.